As Trump-Xi summit looms, evidence of strained ties on China-North Korea border

 "Those signboards are more a hopeful plan than a schedule we strictly follow.
 No one has moved in yet," said the manager of one of the construction sites, who gave his family name as Li.

-According to signboards in Nanping, there were plans for 900 million yuan worth of infrastructure investment in the area, including a 10-km (6-mile) train track connecting Nanping and nearby Luguo village to North Korea's Musan mine, which has the largest-known iron ore reserves in the country.
+According to signboards in Nanping, there were plans for 900 million yuan worth of infrastructure investment in the area, including a 10km train track connecting Nanping and nearby Luguo village to North Korea's Musan mine, which has the largest-known iron ore reserves in the country.

 RUDIMENTARY PLOUGHS